-The Local Board strategy to serve 75%+ of out of school youth includes OSY programing offered by EPG's Youth Services Department and only requesting services WIOA Title I OSY Career Services Providers thru an RFP process.
 Steps were taken in 2014 to redesign and develop programing in the American Job Center Largo that focused on OSY only.
 EPG's KEYS program design was developed for out of school youth 18-24, with a high school diploma but skills deficient, and in need of additional services.
 The first cohort was in March of 2015.
 Program design includes work ready, soft and life skills workshops, remediation in math and reading, paid work experiences during remediation, and unsubsidized employment.
+The Youth Career Center was opened in 2018 to provide an additional location, and center solely directed toward the delivery of services for OSY.

-Based on budget cuts from PY17/FY18 - PY2/FY21, the WDB chose to severely decrease and ultimate remove funding allocating for ISY programs and services.
-The WDB may make the decision in for funding to be allocated to ISY in PY21/FY22.
+Based on budget cuts from PY17/FY18 - PY2/FY21, the WDB chose to severely decrease and ultimately limit funding allocated for ISY programs and services.
+EPG's Youth Career Connections is the only program in the Prince George's County Workforce Development area targeting ISY below the age of 18.
+Youth who are below the age of 18 and not enrolled in school are connected to Prince George's Community College or Prince George's County Public Schools to ensure the comply with Maryland's Compulsory Law.
+The WDB may make the decision to increase funding allocated to ISY in PY21/FY22 and beyond.